explainers-by-googlers/cross-origin-storage/README.md

 Developers working with large AI models can store these models once and access them across multiple web applications.
 By using the COS API, the model can be stored under its hash and retrieved with user consent, minimizing repeated uploads and ensuring file integrity.
 An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) model [`g-2b-it-gpu-int4.bin'` (1.35 GB)](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin').
 Another example is the [`Llama-3-70B-Instruct-q3f16_1-MLC` (33.00 GB)](https://huggingface.co/mlc-ai/Llama-3-70B-Instruct-q3f16_1-MLC/tree/main) model.

-### Use case 2: Large database files and offline storage archive files
+### Use case 2: Large database files and offline storage archives

 Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2` (8.00 GB)](https://geocode.earth/data/whosonfirst/combined/).
-Another use case involves large archive files, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim` (109.89 GB)](https://library.kiwix.org/#lang=eng&category=wikipedia) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
+Another use case involves large archives, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim` (109.89 GB)](https://library.kiwix.org/#lang=eng&category=wikipedia) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
 Storing such files once in the COS API has the advantage that multiple web apps can share the same resources.

-### Use case 3: Big shared Wasm modules
+### Use case 3: Large Wasm modules

-Web applications that utilize large WebAssembly modules can store these modules using COS and share them across applications.
+Web applications that utilize large Wasm modules can store these modules using COS and share them across applications.
 This enables efficient sharing of resources between applications, reducing redundant downloading and improving performance.
 Google's Flutter framework alone has four resources that are used by more than 1,000 hosts each day making more than 2M requests in total.

 | Request (`https://gstatic.com/flutter-canvaskit/`)                                                                                                                           | Size   | Hosts | Requests |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ | ----- | -------- |